Friday, March 27, 2015

 “It’s an old prejudice, from the second world war,” she said.
 “Japanese didn’t eat much meat in those days, and they thought the GI’s smelled strange, you know, like old butter.”

 Kano glowered at his men as she spoke.
 As irritating as he found her presence, having to guard against offending her made it so much worse.
 She wasn’t responsible for his father’s death, but she damn well reminded him of the infernal code of honor that propelled him to his end.
-His father had sacrificed himself to protect her, and he’d done it at the behest of the Crown Princess, even though it required accepting a pretended disgrace in order to go undercover… and even now, the Imperial Household still refused to acknowledge him, or to restore his good name.
+His father had sacrificed himself to protect her, and he’d done it at the behest of the Crown Princess, even though it required accepting a pretended disgrace in order to go undercover… and even now, three years later, the Imperial Household still refused to acknowledge his sacrifice, or to restore his good name.

 “Moon, you eat enough meat to smell like a slaughterhouse,” Sgt Ishikawa roared.

 “What do you know about it, Dice?”
 Sgt Tsukino replied.

 A Few Weeks Earlier